movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 * Whether to add a larger decompressed-cluster cache or read-ahead while retaining sector-sized vnode buffers.
-* Whether the first writable release supports existing snapshots or rejects them after a complete root/backreference scan.
 * When to allow the next transaction to run concurrently with commit I/O.
 * Which free-space-tree representation to emit and when to create new chunks.
 * Log-tree replay and log-based `fsync`.

-Correctness does not depend on resolving these before the first three milestones, provided writable mount remains strictly feature-gated.
+Correctness does not depend on resolving these before later milestones, provided writable mount remains strictly feature-gated.